bodywork-ml/bodywork-ml-pipeline-project/README.md

 }
 ```

-## Scheduling the Workflow using Cronjobs
+## Executing the Workflow on a Schedule

 If you're happy with the test results, then you can schedule the workflow-controller to operate remotely on the cluster as a k8s cronjob.
-For example, to run the workflow every hour use the following command,
+To setup the the workflow to run every hour, for example, use the following command,

 ```text
 bodywork cronjob create \